Communications and Entertainment Limited: History

-In early 1984, Publishing and Broadcasting Video was reorganized, and its subsidiaries of Publishing and Broadcasting Limited were combined to form a new company, Communications & Entertainment Limited, with Consolidated Press and Holdings Ltd. obtaining a stake in the company.
+In early 1984, Publishing and Broadcasting Video was reorganized, and its subsidiaries of Publishing and Broadcasting Limited were combined to form a new company, Communications & Entertainment Limited, with Consolidated Press & Holdings Ltd. obtaining a stake in the company.

 In 1984, Communications and Entertainment Limited entered into an agreement with West Germany's licensor EuroVideo, in order that EuroVideo will distribute CEL's product in the West Germany market.
 Also that year, Communications and Entertainment Limited launched the film production and distribution agent Starscreen, and signed an agreement with Australian film distributor Greater Union Film Distributors, whereas Greater Union will handle the film distribution theatrically via joint venture project, and CEL would handle home video rights to the Starscreen titles.
 In 1986, CEL posted an increase in sales and an 81% rise on the company, which already held titles under the CEL Entertainment Revolution banner and decided to fight in their space with the launch of A Chorus Line, a theatrical release that was exhibited on major theatrical screens.
 That year, on 30 July 1986, Communications and Entertainment Limited decided to return to the rental market, after abandoning it in 1985 in favor of turning to the full-priced field.

 On 27 August 1986, Communications and Entertainment Limited decided to expand on the New Zealand market in order to buy its privately owned production house, and a 30% stake in another Kiwi facility of the studio.
 On 29 October 1986 Les Smith, who had spent several years at the U.K. as head of Cannon Screen Entertainment (formerly Thorn EMI Screen Entertainment) had returned to Australia, this time at Communications and Entertainment Limited, to serve as head of its home entertainment division, and had to double out its efforts to make A Chorus Line, a rental release offered by CEL Home Video a winner.